arrowhead-f/x509-profile/proposal.md

 The information extensions allows various types of data sources or services to be associated with the certificate holder.
 These extensions _should not_ be used.

-Eclipse Arrowhead a service-oriented architecture with its own provisions for metadata and service management.
+Eclipse Arrowhead a service-oriented architecture with its own provisions for metadata distribution and service management.
 Those provisions _should_ be used when possible.

 #### 2.1.9.6 Other Extensions